Skip to content

 Bottom line

 Emergency help in Iowa usually comes from several places, not from one single grant.
-A single mother may need food help from SNAP or a pantry, utility help from LIHEAP, rent help through a local agency, health coverage through Medicaid, or safety help through a hotline or advocate.
+A single mother may need SNAP or a food pantry, LIHEAP for heat, Medicaid for health care, Child Care Assistance, rent help through a local agency, legal aid for eviction papers, or a safety advocate if home is unsafe.

 Get urgent help first

 If you or your child are in immediate danger, call 911.
-If you are thinking about suicide, in emotional crisis, or worried you may hurt yourself, call or text 988.
-If home is unsafe because of abuse, call or text the Iowa Victim Service Call Center at 1-800-770-1650 or text IOWAHELP to 20121.
-You can also contact the National Domestic Violence Hotline for confidential support.
+If you are in emotional crisis, thinking about suicide, or worried you may hurt yourself, call or text 988 Lifeline.
+If home is unsafe because of abuse or violence, call the Iowa Victim Service Call Center at 1-800-770-1650 or text IOWAHELP to 20121.

 To report child abuse or dependent adult abuse in Iowa, call 1-800-362-2178.
-If someone is in imminent danger, call 911 first, then use the abuse reporting hotline.
+If someone is in imminent danger, call 911 first, then use the Iowa HHS abuse reporting page for reporting steps.

 If your crisis is food, shelter, rent, heat, or utilities, call 2-1-1, text your ZIP code to 898211, or search 211 online.
-Ask for help near your county, because emergency funding and shelter beds can change by the day.
+Ask which programs are open in your county today, because emergency funds, pantry hours, and shelter beds can change by the day.

 Where to start if you need help today